sagarHackeD/Place_By_Sch_KiCad/README.md

 ﻿# Place_By_Sch_KiCad

-**Place_By_Sch_KiCad** is a KiCad plugin that helps designers automatically place footprints on the PCB Editor according to their positions in the schematic.
+**Place_By_Sch_KiCad** is a KiCad plugin that helps designers automatically place footprints on the PCB Editor according to their positions in the schematic. with nested hirachical sheet support.

 ## Features

 - Places footprints in the PCB Editor based on their schematic positions
+- It suports nested hirechical sheets

 ## Installation
 1. Install from kiCad PCM